Azure-Samples/managed-disk-dotnet-create-virtual-machine-using-specialized-disk-from-snapshot/README.md

 extensions:
 - services: Compute
 - platforms: dotnet
-description: "Azure Compute sample for managing virtual machines."
+description: "Azure Compute sample for managing virtual machines from snapshots."
+urlFragment: getting-started-with-creating-a-virtual-machine-using-specialized-disks-from-snapshots
 ---

-# Getting started with creating a Virtual Machine using specialized disks from Snapshots
+# Create an Azure Virtual Machine with specialized disks

- Azure Compute sample for managing virtual machines -
+Azure Compute sample for managing virtual machines.

 - Create an managed virtual machine from PIR image with data disks
 - Create snapshot from the virtual machine's OS and data disks
 - Create managed disks from the snapshots
 - Create virtual machine by attaching the managed disks
 - Get SAS Uri to the virtual machine's managed disks.

 ## Running this Sample ##